Part Four of a Four-Part Series

 - What obstacles are holding us back on making progress on our diversity initiatives?

 Monitor evolving stakeholder expectations, particularly around social responsibility.
 Corporate social responsibility is sometimes referred to as sustainability.
 We like to think of it as environmental, social and governance (ESG), a concept of selective investing that offers an explicit set of standards that socially conscious investors use to evaluate a company’s operations in the context of investment alternatives.
-ESG matters for early-stage tech companies looking to monetize sweat equity, moderate-stage tech companies wanting to pursue an IPO, and more mature-stage tech companies looking to build and sustain long-term value.
+ESG matters for early-stage tech companies looking to monetise sweat equity, moderate-stage tech companies wanting to pursue an IPO, and more mature-stage tech companies looking to build and sustain long-term value.

 ESG is a solid efficiency play when it improves the cost-effectiveness of internal processes.
 For example, computer manufacturers integrate alternative, recycled and recyclable materials into their product and packaging design, which reduces waste and operating costs.
 It becomes a strategic play when, in addition to improving process efficiency, the tech company offers services to help customers compute more while consuming less and design for end-of-life and recyclability.